Kristina01111000/Drws_site/README.md

 -
 9/5
 - Capitalize the elements in the quizzes
-- Edit the wellnesscheck so the +’s and = look ok, like the image above
 - Put image into wellness check page
 - Email him when wellness check page is ready, b/c it would make a good post
 - Take patreon mention out of the wellness check email